Yingya Shenglan: Versions

 There is no known extant version of the original Yingya Shenglan, published in 1451.
 However, later copies of Ma Huan's work have been preserved, even though these copies contain differences due to later editors.

-The Guochao Diangu (國朝典故) contains one of the versions of the Yingya Shenglan.
-It was edited by Zhu Dangmian (朱當㴐) at an unknown date between 1451 and 1644.
+The work Guochao Diangu (國朝典故) contains one of the Yingya Shenglan versions.
+The work was edited by Zhu Dangmian (朱當㴐) at an unknown date between 1451 and 1644.
 The version comprises 42 folios in chapter 106 of the work.
-The National Library in Beijing houses this edition of the work, possibly the only extant example.
-The version does not include Ma Huan's foreword, his poem, or Gu Po's afterword.
-There is nothing known about the documents on which this version was based.
-There are a few copies made from the version in the Guochao Diangu, but these may be contain differences from each other and the earlier version.
-For instance, the Columbia University Libraries in New York houses a copy, but there are indications that the copyist availed themselves to other documents as it contains the foreword, poem, and afterword, has corrected readings, and adds few additional words that do not appear in the earlier version.
+The National Library in Beijing houses this edition of the work, which is possibly the only extant example.
+The version does not include a foreword, poem, or afterword.
+There is nothing known about the documents on which the version was based.
+There are a few copies made from the version, but these may contain differences from each other and the version on which these copies are based.
+For instance, the Columbia University Libraries in New York houses a copy, but there are indications that the copyist availed themselves to other documents as it contains Ma Huan's foreword, Ma Jing's foreword, and Ma Huan's poem, as well as corrected readings and few additional words that do not appear in the earlier version.

-The Jilu Huibian (紀錄彙編), published in circa 1617, contains another version of the Yingya Shenglan.
-It was published by Shen Jiefu (沈節甫) and Chen Yuting (陳于廷).
+The work Jilu Huibian (紀錄彙編), published in circa 1617, contains another Yingya Shenglan version.
+The work was published by Shen Jiefu (沈節甫) and Chen Yuting (陳于廷).
 The version comprises 47 folios in chapter 62 of the work.
 It includes Ma Huan's foreword, his poem, and Gu Po's afterword.
 Examples of the work are housed at the Cambridge University Library, the Institut des Hautes Études Chinoises in Paris, the Library of Congress in Washington, D.C., the Harvard Library in Cambridge, and the National Palace Museum in Taipei.
-Manuscript copies of the version can be found at the British Museum in London and the sinological institute in Leiden.
+Manuscript copies of the version can be found at the British Museum in London and the Sinological Institute in Leiden.

-Zhang Sheng's (張昇) so-called "rifacimento" of the Yingya Shenglan appears in a posthumous edition of Zhang Sheng's works, published by his son in 1522.
-The version was also published in chapter 63 of the Jilu Huibian (circa 1617), comprising 22 folios, and was incorporated in various other collections.
-Zhang Sheng condensed and rewrote the Yingya Shenglan into a literary style of composition, while Ma Huan had originally written it in a colloquial style.
+Zhang Sheng's (張昇) so-called "rifacimento" of the Yingya Shenglan appears in a posthumous edition of Zhang Sheng's works, which was published by his son in 1522.
+Furthermore, the version was published in chapter 63 of the Jilu Huibian (circa 1617), comprising 22 folios, and was included in various other works.
+Zhang Sheng condensed and rewrote the Yingya Shenglan into a literary style of composition, even though Ma Huan had originally written it in a colloquial style.

-The Shengchao Yishi (勝朝遺事), published by Wu Miguang (吳彌光) in 1824, contains a version of the Yingya Shenglan.
+The work Shengchao Yishi (勝朝遺事), published by Wu Miguang (吳彌光) in 1824, contains another Yingya Shenglan version.
 The version comprises 48 folios in chapter 1 of the work.
 The Institut des Hautes Études Chinoises in Paris houses an example of the work.
 The version was based on a manuscript, of which nothing is known.